AElX01/Linux-Windows-Notes/ArchInstall.md

     ```
 3. **create your partitions**
     ```bash
-    cfdisk #select GPT for UEFI support (if you prefer, investigate about MBR and GPT)
+    cfdisk #select GPT for UEFI support (Select DOS if installing on a VM)
     ```
     Create one partition *swap*, another to mount the *root* directory and another to mount the EFI system